4d61726b/VirtualKD-Redux/README.md

 ## Features

 * Support for the latest VMware Workstation (Currently 15.5.0)
+* Support for the latest Windows 10 (Currently 1903)
 * Toolchain modernization.
 Builds with Visual Studio 2017
-* Greatly simplified build system
+* Significantly simplified the build system

 ## Build Instructions
 ### Prerequisites